huyz/git-permalink-fixer/README.md

 [![Build Status](https://github.com/huyz/git-permalink-fixer/actions/workflows/test.yml/badge.svg)](https://github.com/huyz/git-permalink-fixer/actions/workflows/test.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`git-permalink-fixer` is a command-line tool that scans your project files for GitHub permalinks to specific commit SHAs and helps you update them to more resilient references, such as tags or permalinks to the latest commit on a branch that still contains the same content.
+`git-permalink-fixer` is a command-line tool that scans your project files for GitHub permalinks (referencing commit SHAs) and helps you update them to more resilient references (e.g., permalinks referencing tags or the latest commit on the main branch, that still contains the same content) or create tags to preserve the original commits.

 ## The Problem

 GitHub permalinks using full commit SHAs are great for pointing to a specific version of code at a point in time.
 However, as repositories evolve, commits can become unreachable if branches are rebased or never merged into main.

-This tool helps you manage and update these permalinks proactively before GitHub garbage-collects these comits.
+This tool helps you manage and update these permalinks proactively before GitHub garbage-collects these commits.

 It finds GitHub commit permalinks in a repository, checks if commits are merged into `main` and, for unmerged commits, tries to find the closest ancestor in `main` (and checks that any line references